 There are a number of project risks which have been mitigated where possible.
 The regional coal market has been difficult to penetrate and yet earn an acceptable margin on the coal.
 Though a number of coal contracts have been signed for Ulaan Ovoo coal only a handful are for substantial volumes or have reasonable margins.
 The market is not fully open where an independent producer has an equal opportunity to compete.
 Transportation is not always available at the time, in the capacity, or at the cost desired.
-These risks have been mitigated to some degree by decreasing mining, overhead, and transportation costs which recently appear to have made other markets available.
-Most recently receivable amounts from the large utility customers have become overdue.
-The decreased revenues forced temporarily idling the mine.
+These risks have been mitigated to some degree by decreasing mining, overhead, and transportation costs which appear to have made other markets available.
+Receivable amounts from the large utility customers became overdue but during 2015 some payments were received.
+The decreased revenues forced placing the mine on standby since sufficient coal was produced to meet customer's needs.

-The Ulaan Ovoo Property does not include a preparation plant risking the production of non-specification coal.
-To mitigate this situation, high ash coal and partings are separated from the coal in-pit.
+The Ulaan Ovoo Property does not include a preparation plant risking the shipment of non-specification coal.
+To mitigate this situation, high ash coal and partings were separated from the coal in the pit and quality was monitored at the coal stockpile area.
 This is done by the mine geologist identifying these materials, monitoring their removal by trained excavator operators during daylight hours, and constant supervision.
 Continual grade control sampling and assaying is performed and coal quality predictions made.
 This work has made for better control of the grades of coal produced.

 Groundwater inflow to the pit, especially where recharged by the Zelter River is a risk to mining operations.
 Pumping water from the mine pit has stopped production at times.
-Larger capacity pumps were purchased which have partially mitigated this risk.
+Larger capacity pumps were purchased which partially mitigated this risk.
 The May 2009 Minarco report recommended construction of a dike to divert the north meander of the Zelter River away from the mine.
 During 2011 dewater wells were proposed and budgeted to reduce the water inflow.
 The dewater wells were installed during 2012 and reduced water inflow into the mine.
+During 2015 diversion of the north branch and construction of a protective dike were evaluated and were discussed with government officials.